-If you're aware of the real murders like I am, you will not be surprised by how this film ends.
+If you're aware of the real murders and crimes like I am, you will not be surprised by how this film ends.
 It will be no surprise or shock that these people will be murdered.
 This movie follows the rough timeline of the night of the murders.
-I'm sure they have taken liberties with dialogue, as well as the characters fighting back against their killers and a few of the chase scenes may haven been added to give the movie a much-needed boost of tension.
+I'm sure they have taken liberties with the dialogue, as well as the characters fighting back against their murderers and a few of the chase scenes may have been added to give the film that much-needed boost of tension.
 For the most part, I personally feel that they tried to do the story justice.

-I think Wolves At The Door sadly shies away from going all the way.
-The film does have a few stabbings and scenes where we see characters being murdered but the one character who they probably should have delved into more, is pulled off screen.
-I can understand why they would make this decision.
+I think Wolves At The Door sadly shies away from taking it all the way.
+The film does have a couple of stabbings and scenes where we see characters being murdered but the one character who they probably should have delved into more, is just pulled off screen.
+I can understand why you would make this decision.
 It's tough.
-Do you go to those dark places that Inside (2007) went to and show a pregnant woman being murdered or is it less is more?
-I think they could have given us more and shown just how much Sharon Tate went through than the content would have played more disturbing.
+Do you go to the darkest of places that Inside (2007) went to and show a pregnant woman being murdered or is it less is more?
+I think they could have given us more and shown just how much Sharon Tate went through than the content would have played much more disturbing.
 This missed an opportunity to show us the ferocity of the murders.

 The acting in the film is good for the most part.
 I think Katie Cassidy as Sharon Tate may have been the wrong choice.
-There is nothing wrong with the performance but in terms of looks and feel, you just can't compare Katie Cassidy to Sharon Tate.
-I think Elizabeth Henstridge who looks awfully familiar yet I have never seen anything she has done before is my favourite role in the film.
-She feels like the lead yet isn't the Sharon Tate character.
-Her character gets the most to work with and I felt horrible for her character.
+There is nothing wrong with the performance, but in terms of the look and feel, you can't compare Katie Cassidy to Sharon Tate.
+I think Elizabeth Henstridge who looks awfully familiar yet I've never seen anything she has done before is my favourite performance in the film.
+She feels like the lead yet isn't the Sharon Tate type character.
+Her character gets the most to work with, and I felt horrible for her character.
 The two who I assume were boyfriend/husband characters felt underused to me.

 Is Wolves At The Door scary?
-I think leading up to the murders, the movie was building quite the mood and tone.
-I knew what was coming but I was enjoying the whole build up of our four lead characters seeing shadows, people walking past the windows or creepy noises.
+I think leading up to the murders, the film was building quite the mood and tone.
+I knew what was coming but I was enjoying the whole build up of our four lead characters seeing shadows, people walking past all the windows or creepy noises.
 I thought this was rather effective.
-I thought there were also clever shots where the characters would be walking down a hallway and on the other side of the wall, we would see one of the intruders slowly hunting them down.
+I thought there were a few creepy shots where the characters would be walking down a hallway and on the other side of the wall, we would see one of the intruders slowly hunting them down.
 I thought the cinematography was great.
 The director got the most of the set.